Founded in 1992, Friends of Tennessee Libraries (FOTL), a 501(c)(3) organization, is a network of volunteers.

 Click on this link to view our resources by topic.

-—State of Tennessee Proclamation of Friends of Libraries Week signed by Governor Bill Lee and Secretary of State Tre Hargett, August 2022
+— from the State of Tennessee Proclamation of Library Volunteer Appreciation Week, October 20-26, 2004, signed by Governor Bill Lee and Secretary of State Tre Hargett, September 17, 2024